ECOSYSTEM

 • as consultancy, in collaboration with clients who co-develop a case study.

-The LCA Collaboration Server, now in version 1.3, is developed to provide a solution for exactly this.
+Now in version 2.2, the LCA Collaboration Server is developed to provide a solution for exactly this.
 It consists of a server application and additions in openLCA as LCA modeling software; both together allow a distributed, parallel collaboration for LCA and sustainability data set and model creation and management.

 With one central collaboration server, two or more users can use the server to synchronise their local databases; user 1 commits, user 2 fetches (downloads) the changes, compares and merges with own data, commits (submits) merged data again to the server, where user 1 can obtain the changed data.